dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

-# Synchronous Model Guide
+# Model Guide

-## Flex Accounting for a Combined Lake Powell-Lake Mead System
+## Flex Accounting in a Combined Lake Powell-Lake Mead System

 David E. Rosenberg \| Utah State University \|
 [david.rosenberg@usu.edu](mailto:david.rosenberg@usu.edu) \| @WaterModeler

-October 15, 2021
+April 5, 2022

 # I**ntroduction**

-This document supports participants to use the synchronous model for a combined Lake Powell-Lake Mead system (Rosenberg, 2021d).
-Synchronous means multiple participants connect to the same cloud model and enter individual water conservation and consumption choices and group decisions as model time progresses year-by-year.
+This document supports participants to use the Google Sheet model of flex accounts in a combined Lake Powell-Lake Mead system (Rosenberg, 2021d).
+Participants connect to the same Google Sheet (cloud) model and enter individual water conservation and consumption choices and group decisions as model time progresses year-by-year.
 This document provides context information for each individual and group choice and explains how choices build on existing Colorado River management (Appendix A).
 The document also suggest potential values to